alexrudall/ruby-openai/README.md

         temperature: 0.7,
         stream: proc do |chunk, _bytesize|
             print chunk.dig("choices", 0, "delta", "content")
-        end
+            print "Done" if chunk == {} # Stream has been terminated end
     })
-# => "Anna is a young woman in her mid-twenties, with wavy chestnut hair that falls to her shoulders..."
+# => "Anna is a young woman in her mid-twenties, with wavy chestnut hair that falls to her shoulders...Done"
 ```

 Note: OpenAPI currently does not report token usage for streaming responses.
 To count tokens while streaming, try `OpenAI.rough_token_count` or [tiktoken_ruby](https://github.com/IAPark/tiktoken_ruby).
 We think that each call to the stream proc corresponds to a single token, so you can also try counting the number of calls to the proc to get the completion token count.